sandoche/Webdesign-checklist/README.md

 Every time I need to make a design I copy paste this checklist and I follow it in this order.

-- [ ] Define the arichtecture of the information of your website (pure content)
+- [ ] Define the architecture of the information of your website (pure content)
 - [ ] Collect inspiration (Dribbble, Awwwards, and favorites sites)
 - [ ] Make a shortlist and understand what works well on those inspiration
 - [ ] Make a wireframe (on paper)